-Excel allows you to deal with links.
+Microsoft Excel allows you to deal with links.
 Cases can be like hyperlink to cell, find links, deal broken links, and many more.
-Today we are going to show you how to create a dynamic hyperlink in Excel.
-For this session, we are using Excel 2019, feel free to use yours.
+Today we are going to show you 3 quick ways how to create a dynamic hyperlink in Excel.
+For this session, we are using Office 365, feel free to use yours.

 You are welcome to download the practice workbook from the link below.

 In order to create a dynamic hyperlink in Excel, we can use the different functions.
 We will discuss that in the later part.
 Let’s get to know about the dataset first which is the base of our examples.
 Here we have information regarding a few popular actors.
 Their name and their details are stored in two distinct tables or lists.
 Using this dataset we will create a dynamic hyperlink.

 Note that this is a basic dataset to keep things simple.
 In a practical scenario, you may encounter a larger and more complex dataset.

 To make the examples compatible with real-life cases, let’s split the two lists into two different sheets.
 The actor’s name list is in the Dataset worksheet.

 Now, let’s create the dynamic hyperlink.
 There are several approaches, let’s explore those methods.